 - Severe potassium deficiency

-a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues
+It is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory and mood issues

 A connective tissue disorder characterized include overly flexible joints, elastic and bruisable skin and disorders of blood vessels.